isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 Deleting a pool when there are overlapping pools can produce holes in the free lease data where the overlaps occur.
-If the overlapping pools are to remain in use, the ``sflq-poolX-create`` commands should be used to rebuild the free lease data for the remaining pools.
+If the overlapping pools are to remain in use, the ``sflq-poolX-rebuild`` commands should be used to rebuild the free lease data for the remaining pools.

 Alternatively, all of the overlapping pools can be deleted and the next